Consider adding Servant Leadership to Your Toolbox

 Servant leadership does not translate into not having ambition or firm expectations for your team and the greater organization; it instead believes that the way forward in getting the best out of your reports is to put them in a position where they can not only feel like they can contribute to collective success but where their tangible contribution leads to continuous positive outcomes for all involved.

-Mar 4, 2025 - Topics for June 1-3 meeting may include items which result in recommendations to the SMACNA Board of Directors, or items which are simply presented for Council discussion and information.
+Aug 13, 2025 - Eligible topics for December Council of Chapter Representatives meeting may include items that result in recommendations to the SMACNA Board of Directors or are presented simply for Council discussion and information.